-Today, March, the twenty-eighth, marks the thirty-fifth anniversary of my Tuesday's Truths series here on Blogger.
+Today, March, the twenty-eighth, marks the thirty-fourth anniversary of my Tuesday's Truths series here on Blogger.
 It is also eight days since the official onset of spring.

-And FYI, the herb known as Allium schoenoprasum (Chives), pictured above, where it is making a come back from winter in my urban garden, is considered by many, to be the first harbinger of spring.
-I wrote about this in 2010 here on Blogger, where I included a picture of a greeting card that I created which was inspired by this herb (seen below),
+And FYI, the herb known as Allium schoenoprasum (Chives), pictured above, where it is making a come back from winter in my rooftop garden, is considered by many, to be the first harbinger of spring.
+I wrote about this in 2010 here on Blogger, where I included a picture of a greeting card that I created which was inspired by this herb (seen below)...